tianon/rouge/README.md

 	/_/   \____/\__,_/\__, /\___/
 	                 /____/

-# About
+# about rouge

+Tentatively, "rouge" stands for:
 * Remote
 * Origin
 * Universal
 * [Git][git]
 * [Extricator][extricate]

-A remote server backup system, using git for incremental control.
+More simply, it is a remote server backup system, using git for incremental control.

 [git]: http://git-scm.org "Git Homepage"
 [extricate]: http://google.com/search?q=define:extricate "Definition of Extricate"